postmanlabs/newman/MIGRATION.md

 ```

 **Note:**
-The default color value is set to `auto` so, Newman attempts to automatically turn color on or off based on the colors support in the terminal.
+The default behaviour is to detect color support for the terminal and act accordingly.
-This behaviour can be modified by using the `on` or `off` value accordingly.
+This behaviour can be modified by setting the color option to `on` or `off` respectively.

 ### Using HTML Reporter
 The inbuilt HTML reporter has been moved to a standalone reporter.
 Install it with: